 If you are considering going to court, seek legal advice (see Legal services that can help).

 Before a notice of final demand is issued, you can ask the enforcement agency to refer an infringement offence to the Magistrates’ Court (or, in the case of a person under 18 years, to the Children’s Court).

 The enforcement agency usually sends a form with the infringement notice or penalty reminder notice that you can fill-in to elect to have the matter referred to court.
 You can also write to the enforcement agency to request they refer the matter to court.

 You may wish to pursue this option if you did not commit the offence or did not receive the infringement notice from the enforcement agency, and are unable to convince the enforcement agency to withdraw the fine via the internal review system (see “Option 3: Ask the enforcement agency to review its decision”).

 This option is not available for people who have excessive speeding offences, drink-driving or drug-driving offences, or boating offences.

 While having the matter heard in open court allows you to put forward your circumstances, it is generally not advisable to refer matters to court if there are other alternatives available (e.g. see “4 You apply for an enforcement review on grounds other than special circumstances”).
 This is because the penalties in court proceedings can be harsh and you are likely to end up with a criminal record.

-For more information about this process, see “Option 6: dispute the penalty and take the matter to court”.
+For more information about this process, see “Option 6: dispute the fine and take the matter to court”.
 For more information on sentencing in open court, see “Court penalties”.

 An enforcement agency that issues an infringement notice can choose to withdraw it and refer the offence to an open court hearing instead.
 This sometimes occurs where a fine hasn’t been paid within 21 days of the infringement notice being issued.